Tamanu oil

 Tamanu oil is pressed from nuts of either Calophyllum inophyllum (usually) or Calophyllum tacamahaca (ati), tropical trees belonging to the Calophyllaceae family.
-The nuts yield 70–75% the greenish-yellow inedible oil.
 The oil originates in Polynesia, where it continues to play an important cultural role.

 Commercial uses of tamanu oil are predominantly for skin care.
-The oil has both medicinal value and use as a fuel.
-Calophyllum inophyllum oil (CIO) is rich in antioxidants and contains UV-absorption properties that can be used within the dermatology field.
-Tamanu oil has been found to have wound healing and antibacterial properties in low concentration, but is cytotoxic (cell-damaging) in high concentration.
+The oil has value and use as a fuel.
+Calophyllum inophyllum oil (CIO) is rich in antioxidants and contains UV-absorption properties.